-While Cambodia is still rebuilding educational systems, volunteers are needed to teach specialty trades and skills.
-Therefore, Cambodia is in need of English language instruction, and this can be a great volunteer project that has a lasting positive impact.
-With tourism ever on the rise in Cambodia, business leaders in that country are seeking bilingual staff and volunteers.
-Opportunities to teach English are available in adult classes, teenager classes, and even preschool settings.
-Teaching opportunities range from part- to full-time, and from classes, groups, to individual instruction in live-in settings.
+While Cambodia is still rebuilding its education systems, volunteers are needed to teach specialty trades and skills.
+Therefore, Cambodia is in need of English teaching volunteers.
+Teaching English can be a great way to volunteer in Cambodia and make a sustainable impact.
+With tourism rising in Cambodia, business leaders seek bilingual staff and volunteers to teach adults, teenagers, and even preschoolers.
+Teaching opportunities range from part-time to full-time, and from classes and groups to individual instruction or live-in settings.

-Business development is booming and volunteers well versed in marketing, social media, business, economics, finance, and the like are extremely helpful and well received.
-Micro-finance companies are taking off with great success throughout Cambodia, allowing impoverished applicants to start small businesses.
-Not only do local program beneficaries have the financial support they need, but they have mentors and instruction to help them keep their businesses successful and thriving.
-This means of business development forges a community bond and keeps the successful loan program sustainable.
-Volunteers willing to mentor, finance, and play a role in this community and economic development are invaluable.
+Business development is booming in Cambodia, so volunteers well versed in marketing, social media, and finance are extremely helpful for local businesses.
+Not to mention, microfinance companies are taking off with great success throughout Cambodia, allowing low-income applicants to start small businesses.
+Volunteers willing to mentor, finance, and play a role in community and economic development are invaluable to locals

 Human trafficking is a very prevalent human rights issue throughout Asia, and can be seen in the form of sex trafficking in Cambodia.
 Therefore, volunteers are needed in rehabilitation settings with women, men, and children rescued from forced bondage and other volatile situations.